Please make sure you are following the latest advice on self-isolation.

 - if you're not well during this period then tell your line manager - please make sure that you do look after yourself – there's lots of information to help you elsewhere on our wellbeing pages

-We know that the government decision to close school will provide a challenge for many employees.
-Line managers will work with employees to consider flexible working arrangements, including working from home, adapting working patterns to care for children or dependants or taking time off to enable further support.
-Please speak with your line manager to discuss this further.
+Meeting childcare responsibilities may still be challenging for some employees.
+Line managers should work with employees to consider flexible working arrangements, including working from home, adapting working patterns to care for children or dependants, or taking time off to enable support for our employees.
+Please see the HR advice for managers attached to this page for further details.

 Interim changes to the flexi time scheme